 If you are closing through a title company, this will be part of the title research.

 However, if you are going to self-close, be sure to ask for a copy of the power of attorney.

 Confirm that the document clearly gives the power of attorney the right to sell the property.

 You should also run the document by a local real estate attorney.

-Keep in mind that you will need to record the power of attorney along with the deed.
+Keep in mind that you may need to record the power of attorney along with the deed.

 If the property you are purchasing is held by a trust, be sure to get a copy of the trust documents to verify that all of the listed trustees will be signing the deed conveying title to you.